 ||No support||44.0 (44.0)||No support||No support||No support|

 |Feature||Android||Android Webview||Firefox Mobile (Gecko)||Firefox OS||IE Mobile||Opera Mobile||Safari Mobile||Chrome for Android|

 ||No support||No support||48.0 (48.0)||No support||No support||No support||No support||No support|

 - Currently available only on desktop versions of Firefox; also, push messages are only delivered when Firefox is running.

 - This is currently not implemented.
 See the Microsoft Edge status information.

-- Push (and Service Workers) have been disabled in the Firefox 45 Extended Support Release (ESR.)
+- Push (and Service Workers) have been disabled in the Firefox 45 and 52 Extended Support Releases (ESR.)

 - Push has been enabled by default on Firefox for Android version 48.